SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 If the touch screen is available, one can play musical instruments using ten fingers.
 This way chords can be played, even in combination with *glissando*.

+Another application discussed in this article is the application for [microtonal system comparison](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison).

 ## Why Microtonal?

-There can be very [many answers](http://xenharmonic.wikispaces.com/Why+use+alternative+tunings%3F) to this question.
-Not trying to cover the topic, I'll try to point out, maybe in a naive and rough way, two aspects I consider the most fundamental:
+There can be very [many answers](https://en.xen.wiki) to this question.
+Not trying to cover the topic, I'll try to point out, maybe in a naive and rough way, four aspects I consider the most fundamental:

 1. Traditional Western [equal-temperament](https://en.wikipedia.org/wiki/Equal_temperament) faces serious problems.
 Strictly speaking, its harmony does not sound quite harmonically.
 Basic sense of harmony is based on fundamental physical and mathematical principles independent from particular culture.
 At the same time, [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence) is impossible to achieve with strict harmonics -- in my previous article, [I tried to explain it](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers).
 However hearing the defects require pretty well-trained ear.
 So, here is the first principle: with microtonal systems, it's possible to play music, which sounds very traditional, but more with improved harmony.
-At the same time, it's possible to play something very different from and unusual -- let's proceed to the second point.
+At the same time, it's possible to play something very different from and unusual.

+1. The historical musical instrument tuning and tonal systems can be considered as microtonal in the following sense: they cannot be rendered using modern common practice approach and 12-tonal tonal system, 12-EDO.
+However, they cannot be approximated very well using microtonal systems.
+Those historical systems are usually more refined in terms of musical harmony.
+The problem of these systems is fixed tonality if a music piece, the lack of *transpositional equivalence*, so the arbitrary [*transposition*](https://en.wikipedia.org/wiki/Transposition_(music)) is impossible.
+The rendering of historical tonal systems can be considered as actual, in particular, for so called [*historically informed performance*](https://en.wikipedia.org/wiki/Historically_informed_performance).

+1. In non-Western cultures, microtonal approach is more actual.
+Traditional tuning systems can have more tones than twelve, they can use different principles rather than EDO.
+Microtonal Fabric helps to render any of those systems.
+For example, the application Microtonal Playground ("code/playground") contains the implementation of Indian [sruti](https://en.wikipedia.org/wiki/Shruti_(music)), traditional Chinese, and other systems.
+Microtonal Playground deserves a separate article.

-2. How about the possibility to create really new music?
+1. How about the possibility to create really new music?
 From the first glance, it may sound impossible.
 I often heard from people, including musicians, that such music is awfully "out of tune".
 Is it, really?
 I think, it depends.
 It can sound totally [xenharmonic](https://en.wikipedia.org/wiki/Xenharmonic_music), but it really depends on the listener.
 The ability to perceive microtonal music can be limited by too strong bonding with current cultural environment.
 The musical sense is a complicated combination of fundamental laws of nature and culture — I also [tried to explain it](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.culture-versus-physics), very roughly.
 It simply means that understanding of anything which can be called "music" always required involvement in culture and considerable listening experience.
 Microtonal music just needs involvement in wider cultural context and more experience.

 ## Supported Tone Systems

+The applicatin Multi-EDO supports the following systems:

 - [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) (only [presented](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) on the [chromatic-circle](https://en.wikipedia.org/wiki/Chromatic_circle) keyboard)
 - [Common-practice](https://en.wikipedia.org/wiki/Common_practice_period) [12-TET](https://en.wikipedia.org/wiki/Equal_temperament)
 - [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament)
-- 19-TET (since v.4.0)
+- 19-TET (since v.&thinsp;4.0)
 - [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament).

+29-TET is supported by a separate application ("code/29-EDO").
+This application is more advanced, is currently used for teaching music in the famouse international Brainin school of music on a regular basis.
+It deserves a separate article.

+Any arbitrary tonal systems can be created using Microtonal Playground ("code/playground"),

 ## Features
 - For three chromatic tone systems, the same keyboard is used; the choice of tone system can be changed dynamically